TiO-Design/color_wand/README.md

-Color wand
+Color wand ✨ 🍭
 =====
-A simple Dart package exposing a Color class which can be used to create, convert, and compare colors.
+A color library which can be used to create, convert, alter, and compare colors to be used in both Flutter and the web.

-Installation
+Installation 💻
 -----
 1. Add this to your package's `pubspec.yaml` file: